iconfu/svg-inject/README.md

 If you dynamically insert `<img>` elements you need to call `SVGInject()` after insertion.

-The build in method to prevent [unstyle image flash](#how-does-svginject-prevent-unstyled-image-flash) does not work when directly using Javascript, but you could implement your own.
+Note that the build in method to prevent [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash) does not work when directly using Javascript.
+You can find an example how to prevent "unstyled image flash" with directly using javascript here.

 ## Fallback for no SVG support (IE <= 8)